Amazon Web Services Cheat Sheet

 - sudo yum groupinstall “<group package name> “: To install the specified group of packages

-- sudo yum search ‘<package name> ‘: To searches for a package
+- sudo yum search ‘<package name> ‘: To search for a package

 - sudo yum update: To perform the required AWS updates